EXPLAINER: Was tornado outbreak related to climate change?

 A few factors, which meteorologists will continue to study.

-Springlike temperatures across much of the Midwest and South in December helped bring the warm, moist air that helped form thunderstorms.
-Some of this is due to La Niña, which generally brings warmer than normal winter temperatures to the Southern U.S. But scientists also expect atypical, warm weather in the winter to become more common as the planet warms.
+Spring-like temperatures across much of the Midwest and South in December helped bring the warm, moist air that helped form thunderstorms.
+Some of this is due to La Nina, which generally brings warmer than normal winter temperatures to the Southern U.S. But scientists also expect atypical, warm weather in the winter to become more common as the planet warms.

 “The worst-case scenario happened.
 Warm air in the cold season, middle of the night,” said John Gordon, a National Weather Service meteorologist in Louisville, Kentucky.